alessandroragano/scoreq/README.md

 # SCOREQ: Speech Contrastive Regression for Quality Assessment

-SCOREQ is a framework for speech quality assessment based on pre-training the encoder with the SCOREQ loss.
+SCOREQ (pronounced score-Q) is a framework for speech quality assessment based on pre-training the encoder with the SCOREQ loss.

 This repo provides four speech quality metrics trained with the SCOREQ framework.